bootdotdev/blog/content/python/python-projects-for-beginners.md

 {{< cta2 >}}

-## The best Python projects for beginners are deeply, deeply interesting.
+## If you're a beginner, The best Python projects should be deeply interesting to you.

 I reject the idea that Python programming projects for beginners have to be easy.
-Instead, I think it's much more important that the projects are fascinating, gritty, challenging, and rewarding.
-This list of Python project topics for beginners will probably push you to your limits, will make you angrily smash your keyboard, and might even cause you to struggle.
+Instead, I think it's much more important that the projects are *fascinating, gritty, challenging, and rewarding*.
+This list of Python project topics will probably push you to your limits, will make you angrily smash your keyboard, and might even cause you to struggle.

 But in the end, you will have completed a much more rewarding project than just a simple project in Python, like running hello world or any of the other bog-standard tutorials.

 By no means consider this list of coding ideas for Python exhaustive.
 There's more data than this world knows what to do with – the only limitation here is your imagination.
 Find something you care about, find the data to back it up, and learn Python to solve that problem.
 That's always going to be the best Python project for a beginner like you.

-Take action and learn Python

 If you're looking to learn Python, we built our [Python Fundamentals course](https://boot.dev/learn/learn-python) to take anyone from a beginner to having all the Python skills to pursue your dream Python programming job, such as in data science.